MuditAggarwal1/BharatFd-assignment/README.md

 🔑 Log in using your superuser credentials.

 Add/Edit FAQs:
-✅ Questions/answers are auto-translated to Hindi and Bengali on save.
+✅ Questions/answers are auto-translated to Hindi on save.
 ✅ WYSIWYG editor allows rich-text formatting.

 💡 Technologies Used